When is Calabar Carnival 2021?

 Masta Blasta Band (Orange)

 Masta Blasta Band is known as being the orange family!
-They self-proclaim to be the most entertaining band!
-Masta Blasta is the largest of all bands with well over ten thousands members from all corners of the world.
+They self-proclaim to be the most entertaining band and they know about the importance of Calabar Carnival Masta Blasta is the largest of all bands with well over ten thousands members from all corners of the world.
 They are famous for their inclusivity!.

 Where does the Calabar Carnival take place?